bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ## android-sample-app

-* In this sample app we show you how to build your primary workflow to perform unit and UI tests and have the results deployed to your your build's `APPS & ARTIFACTS` - all test reports at your fingertips to help you fix any issues in your project before marketplace deployment.
-If you select `deploy` at the `WORKFLOW` drop-down menu, you will see all the steps necessary to build, code sign and deploy your app.
-We advise you to include all testing related steps in your primary workflow and have the code signing and build steps in your deploy workflow.
-The only exception here is our `Deploy to Bitrise.io - Apps, Logs, Artifacts` Step which deploys all the test results and other artifacts to the `APPS & ARTIFACTS` tab of your Build's page on bitrise.io so you need this Step in your primary workflow!
+* In this sample app we show you an Android primary and deploy workflow.
+The primary one performs unit and UI tests and deploys the results to your build's `APPS & ARTIFACTS` tab with the help our our `Deploy to Bitrise.io - Apps, Logs, Artifacts` Step - all test reports at your fingertips to help you fix any issues in your project.
+The deploy workflow takes care of building, code signing and deploying your app.

 {% include message_box.html type="info" title="More about Android" content="